Fianna Fáil: History

 Cumann na nGaedheal sought to exploit the notion that Fianna Fáil was a party in thrall to communists.
-During the 1932 general election campaign, Cumann na Gaedheal declared in a newspaper advert that "the gunmen and Communists are voting for Fianna Fáil today – vote for the Government party."
-However, Fianna Fáil won the election.
-The party first entered government on 9 March 1932.
+During the 1932 general election campaign, Cumann na nGaedheal declared in a newspaper advert that "the gunmen and Communists are voting for Fianna Fáil today – vote for the Government party."
+However, Fianna Fáil won the election, forming its first government on 9 March 1932.
 It was in power for 61 of the 79 years between then and the election of 2011.
-Its longest continuous period in office has been 15 years and 11 months (March 1932 – February 1948).
+Its longest continuous period in office was its first, 15 years and 11 months (March 1932 – February 1948).
 Its longest single period out of office in the 20th century was four years and four months (March 1973 – July 1977).
 All of the party's leaders have served as Taoiseach.

-The party's most dominant era was the 41-year period between 1932 and 1973, when party leaders Éamon de Valera, Seán Lemass and Jack Lynch served as Taoiseach in an almost unbroken chain save for six years that John A. Costello of Fine Gael briefly interrupted.
+The party's most dominant era was the 41-year period between 1932 and 1973, when party leaders Éamon de Valera, Seán Lemass and Jack Lynch served as Taoiseach in an almost unbroken chain save for two three-year stints by Fine Gael's John A. Costello.
 De Valera's reign is acknowledged for having successfully guided Ireland through World War II unscathed but is criticised for leaving Ireland in economic and cultural stagnation.
-His successors such as Lemass however were able to turn around Ireland's economic fortunes as well as primed the country for entry into the European Economic Community, later the European Union.
+His successors such as Lemass, however, were able to turn around Ireland's economic fortunes as well as prime the country for entry into the European Economic Community, later the European Union.

 Fianna Fáil's fortunes began to falter in the 1970s and 1980s.
 In 1970 the Arms Crisis threatened to split the entire party in two when Fianna Fáil cabinet ministers Charles Haughey and Neil Blaney were dismissed by Jack Lynch after being accused of seeking to provide arms to the newly emergent Provisional Irish Republican Army.
 Factional infighting over Northern Ireland, economics and the "moral issues" such as the legalization of divorce, abortion, and contraception plagued the party in this era and grew particularly intense when Charles Haughey later became party leader.
 Under Haughey, Fianna Fáil lost both the 1981 general election and November 1982 general election to Garret FitzGerald's Fine Gael during a particularly chaotic time in Ireland's political and economic history.
 Numerous failed internal attempts to oust Haughey as leader of the party culminated in the most significant split in the party's history when a large portion of the membership walked out to create the Progressive Democrats in 1985, under the leadership of Haughey archrival Desmond O'Malley.
 Haughey was forced to resign as Taoiseach and party leader in 1992 following revelations about his role in a phone tapping scandal.